Hanuman (2005 film)

-Hanuman is a 2005 Indian animated feature film directed by V. G. Samant and produced by Shailendra Singh at Percept Picture Company and Silvertoons.
+Hanuman (Note: also marketed as Hanuman: The Mighty Warrior.) is a 2005 Indian Hindi-language animated feature film directed by V. G. Samant and produced by Percept Picture Company and Silvertoons.
 The animated film dramatizes the life of its title character, Hanuman, a Hindu deity.
-The animation was created by Silvertoons.
-It is India's first full-length, fully animated feature film to be released theatrically (there were several earlier ones made by Pentamedia Graphics).
+The animation was provided by Silvertoons.

 The film popularised animation and kickstarted the growth of India's animation industry.

 Plot

 This animated movie depicts Hanuman's life from birth.
 The narrator is actor Mukesh Khanna.
 The movie relays how Hanuman was born to Anjani (a female apsara) and Kesari with the blessings of Vayu, the Wind God.
 Hanuman, who is the 11th Rudra incarnation of Shiva, was blessed with supreme intelligence, strength, and divine powers.
 As a baby, Hanuman was quite naughty and used his powers to pester the saints living in the nearby forest.
 Once when he was hungry, he leapt to catch the sun thinking it was a fruit.

 On the insistence of Vayu, Indra and the other gods came together to bless Hanuman with immortal life.
 Hanuman's blessings include: no fear or harm from the Brahmastra; no harm could befall him from weapons, fire, or water.
 He could overcome death, and he could transform his body to take the smallest form or attain the biggest form of life.
 Blessed with divine powers, Hanuman grew up to be powerful.
 He helped Rama and Lakshmana in their search for Sita.
 Hanuman burned the golden city of Lanka and with his superpowers, helped Rama and Lakshmana defeat Ravana and secure the release of Sita.
 Seeing his devotion and love towards him, Rama blessed Hanuman with the boon of immortality.